eclipse-sumo/sumo/docs/web/docs/Simulation/Randomness.md

 ### Platform differences

 - **Differences in generated networks by platform**: When importing network data with geo-coordinates, the transformation to x,y (Cartesian) coordinates are performed by the [Proj](https://proj.org/).
 This library has differences from one version to the next and differnt platforms usually provide different library versions.
 The same problem may also manifest when using TraCI-functions for coordinate transformations.
-- **non-deterministic vehicler routing with options --device.rerouting.threads --weights.random-factor** (Issue #10292)
+- **Non-deterministic vehicle routing with options --device.rerouting.threads --weights.random-factor** (Issue #10292)
 - **Different Simulation behavior due to using the `log` function**.
 Observed differences for the EIDM-Model (Issue #8921) and also for Simulations with the DriverState-device.
 Could in principe also affect the Wiedemann-Model and the ToC-device.